aurel-l/timing-functions/README.md

 ## API

 ### `sleep`
-Waits for approximately the number of ms you provide it.
+Waits for approximately the number of ms provided.

 #### Parameters